engeniousio/orchestrator-docs/docs/setup-orchestrator.md

 ## Set up your SSH

+If you can connect to your node (or local machine) via ssh without password, then connection set up is right:

+[try out your login](/ssh#step-3-try-out-your-login) and continue set up Orchestrator.

+or:

-Go to the [set up SSH key guide](/ssh) and do all steps to create a new key and then return to this page.
+go to the [set up SSH key](/ssh) guide and do all steps to create a new key and then return to this page.

 ## Create a new node